Bylaws are also available in PDF format here.

 CLAUSE D – The Secretary-Treasurer and Executive Board shall ensure that no debt greater than the current bank balance shall be incurred.

 Section 3.
 REPORTS – Within 20 days after an election or other official action[s] the Secretary-Treasurer shall report such action[s] to the Executive Director of The Wildlife Society, the Southeastern Section Representative, and the Southeastern Section President.
 An annual report from the Secretary-Treasurer shall be forwarded to these same parties.
-The Secretary-Treasurer will send a statement of calendar-year income and expenses, together with starting and ending balances, to the Executive Director of The Wildlife Society in January of each year for federal tax reporting by the Society office.
+To meet IRS reporting requirements the Secretary-Treasurer will send to TWS (1) A statement of calendar-year income and expenses, together with starting and ending balances to the Executive Director of The Wildlife Society in January of each year for federal tax reporting by the Society office and (2) If the Chapter obtains its Employer ID Number through The Wildlife Society, the Chapter shall also submit required IRS forms to the IRS and the IRS confirmation receipt to The Wildlife Society; the Chapter may contact The Wildlife Society to determine the appropriate form to submit for IRS reporting purposes.

 Section 4.
 FILES – The Chapter shall maintain a file containing: Bylaws of The Wildlife Society, the Southeastern Section, and the Mississippi Chapter; minutes of all regular and special meetings of the membership and of the Executive Board; correspondence pertinent to Chapter affairs; all committee reports; financial statements and records; and all other material designated as pertinent by the Executive Board.
 The official filing system adopted by the Executive Board on 8 January 1976 will be used for all Chapter records.
 This “procedure for filing” shall be kept in the Chapter file for the guidance of each succeeding Secretary-Treasurer.
 A Chapter “Operations Manual” provided by the Society will be maintained by the Chapter President and a written record of transfer of this manual to the incoming President will be maintained and the Society will be notified of each such transfer.